henryxu1997/shopify_backend/README.md

 curl localhost:5000/product_lookup/Strawberry/?inventory_check
 ```

+**In terms of bunus features, I implemented "Shopping cart system" as well as making the API secure with user login authentification.
+Security feature with login username and password requirement only enabled for purchase items and complete cart.
+Use the command "with security feature implemented".**

 **Purchase without login info (will return no authentification from system): Need to specify amount to be purchased.
 The product type for chase is specified at the end of the URL**
 ```
 curl -i -H "Content-Type: application/json" -X PUT -d '{"purchase_amount":5}' http://localhost:5000/product_purchase/Strawberry/